aptech/docs/docs/dlibrary.rst

 -  If no flags are used, the shared libraries listed are linked into GAUSS and any previously linked libraries are dumped.
-When you call :func:`dllcall`, the shared libraries will be searched in the order listed for the specified function.
+When you call `dllcall`, the shared libraries will be searched in the order listed for the specified function.
 The first instance of the function found will be called.